Dynamics on Networks of Manifolds: Definitions and constructions

-To define a map from a vector space into a product of vector spaces it is enough to define a map into each of the factors.
+To def\/ine a~map from a~vector space into a~product of vector spaces it is enough to def\/ine a~map into each of the factors.
 We have canonical projections